 - Himalayan pink salt and freshly ground pepper to taste

 - pinch of cinnamon

 - 1/2 tsp turmeric

 - 1 bunch carrots, peeled and trimmed, and halved lengthwise

 Preheat an oven to 400°F. Line a baking sheet with parchment paper.

 To make the roasted carrot chips: In the baking sheet, combine the carrots, thyme sprigs, and olive oil.
 Season with salt and pepper.
 Transfer the sheet to the oven and roast until the carrots are just tender, 25 to 30 minutes.

 In a large, heavy pot over medium-high heat, melt the coconut oil.
-Add the onion and ginger and sauté about 3 minutes.
-Add the pumpkin, apples, carrots and water or vegetable broth and bring to a boil.
+Add the onion and ginger and sauté for about 3 minutes.
+Add the pumpkin, apples, carrots, and water or vegetable broth and bring to a boil.
 Reduce the heat to low and simmer, covered for 25 minutes.
 Remove from the heat and let cool slightly.

 Working in batches, puree the soup in a blender or food processor.
 Return the soup to the pot and season with salt and pepper and all the seasonings that you like (cinnamon, cardamom, paprika, turmeric, nutmeg).